MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_SOLAR_PANEL/README.md

 ## 7. Run the demo<a name="step7">

-- Once the [Thread co-processor device](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_co-processor) is powered on the Temperature sensor will join the network.
-The temperature will get reported periodically to the Thread co-processor device.
-Once the Thermostat HVAC joins the network the Thread co-processor device sends the HVAC address and now the Temperature sensor will start reporting the sensor values to the HVAC device.
+- Once the [Thread co-processor device](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_co-processor) is powered on the Solar Panel will join the network.
+The Solar Voltage and Light Intensity will get reported periodically to the Thread co-processor device.
+Once the Solar Panel has joined with [Thread co-processor device](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_co-processor) we can set the position of the solar panel from gateway console.Refer the [Thread co-processor device](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_co-processor) to know more about the commands to set the Solar Panel position.

 ![](Docs/Output.gif)